wechaty/docusaurus/docusaurus/docs/howto/contact.md

 Use the guide to help you integrate additional functions to an existing project which is present at [Github/Contact-Bot](https://github.com/wechaty/wechaty/blob/1523c5e02be46ebe2cc172a744b2fbe53351540e/examples/contact-bot.ts) or check that your existing local system will run on Wechaty.
 If, you wish to learn on how to build the bot on your own, please visit one of our [Building the bot](https://wechaty.js.org/docs/examples/basic/contact-bot#building-the-bot) section.

-The steps outlined here mainly focuses on working with Javascript, but user are free to switch between any languages.All wechaty contacts are encapsulated as a Contact.
+The steps outlined here mainly focus on working with Javascript, but user are free to switch between any languages.
+All wechaty contacts are encapsulated as a Contact.

 ## Prerequisites